rubemz/rainman/README.md

   # Register Domain.create as a public method
   define_action :create

-  # Register Domain.destroy as a public method
+  # Register Domain.destroy as a public method; Alias Domain.delete to it
-  define_action :destroy
+  define_action :destroy, :alias => :delete

   # Register Domain.namservers.list as a public method
   namespace :nameservers do